unaschneck/pydar/README.md

 * progress bars print to command line (still downloading...)

 ### TODO Questions:
+* get longitude values when greater than 180 (everything is relative to west)
+* add details for what a segement_num is
 * associate burst ID from SBDR data to BIDR data for metadata
 * save .IMG as an array of pixel values
 * save .IMG as .SHP for ArcGIS